Competency Problems: On Finding and Removing Artifacts in Language Data: Empirical Analysis

 \subsection{Model Analysis}

-The previous section illustrates a large number of individual token dataset artifacts in the SNLI dataset.
-Here, we ask whether typical NLP models learn to bias their predictions based on these artifacts for both the SNLI and RTE \cite{Dagan2005ThePR}\footnote{We use the RTE data distributed with SuperGlue \cite{Wang2019SuperGLUEAS}.} datasets.
-Importantly, this analysis focuses on words with high $z$-statistics.
+The previous section reveals a large number of individual word artifacts in the SNLI dataset.
+Here, we ask whether typical NLP models learn to bias their predictions based on these artifacts for both the SNLI and RTE \cite{Dagan2005ThePR}\footnote{We use the RTE data from SuperGlue \cite{Wang2019SuperGLUEAS}.} datasets.
+That is, we will show that these single words noticeably influence a model's confidence in particular predictions, even when the PMI value is not extreme enough to create a universal trigger~\citep{wallace-etal-2019-universal}.
+Importantly, this analysis focuses on words with high $z$-statistics, which are often words that show up very frequently with slight deviations from $p_u(y|x_i)$.
 This includes words such as \exampletext{for} and \exampletext{to} (the two words with highest $z$-statistic for the neutral class), and \exampletext{there} and \exampletext{near} (the highest and fifth-highest $z$-statistic for the entailment class).